 Skip to main content

-My current research interests are mostly in the area of environmental humanities, including animal studies, ideas of eco-aesthetics, and postcolonial responses to the climate and biodiversity crises.
+My research interests are mostly in the area of environmental humanities, including animal studies, ideas of ecological aesthetics, and postcolonial responses to the climate and biodiversity crises.
 I am also interested in discussions of comparative literature and world literature more broadly; debates around translation, multilingualism, and identity; and the intersection between literature and philosophy.
-Many of the German-language authors I am especially drawn to are Austrian, including Bachmann, (arguably!)
-Kafka, Thomas Bernhard, Marlen Haushofer, and Ruth Klüger.
+Many of the German-language authors I'm especially drawn to are Austrian, including Ingeborg Bachmann, (arguably!)
+Franz Kafka, Christoph Ransmayr, Thomas Bernhard, and Marlen Haushofer.

 Education